ripienaar/free-for-dev/README.md

    * [elephantsql.com](http://www.elephantsql.com/) — PostgreSQL as a service, 20 MB free
    * [graphenedb.com](http://www.graphenedb.com/) — Neo4j as a service, up to 1,000 nodes and 10,000 relations free
    * [mongolab.com](https://mongolab.com/) — MongoDB as a service, 500 MB free
-   * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 512 MB free tier of MySQL, PostgreSQL, or MongoDB
+   * [scalingo.com](https://scalingo.com/) — Primarily a PaaS but offers a 512 MB free tier of MySQL, PostgreSQL or MongoDB
    * [skyvia.com](https://skyvia.com/) — Cloud Data Platform, offers free tier and all plans are completely free while in beta
    * [airtable.com](https://airtable.com/) — Looks like a spreadsheet, but it's a relational database, unlimited bases, 1,200 rows/base and 1,000 API requests/month
    * [fieldbook.com](https://fieldbook.com/) — Fieldbook lets anyone create a simple tracking database, as easily as a spreadsheet.
 Automatic API.
 Unlimited free sheets, share with unlimited users